ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 First, inject `Ibexa\Contracts\ActivityLog\ActivityLogServiceInterface` into your custom event subscriber, event listener, service, controller or whatever PHP class having to log an activity.

 In the following example, an event subscriber is subscribing to an event dispatched by a custom feature.
+This event has the information needed by a log entry (see details after the example).

 ```php
 [[= include_file('code_samples/recent_activity/MyFeatureEventSubscriber.php') =]]